pan4ratte/open-tiles/README.md

 ### Translations

-The interface ships in English and is ready to be translated: every word lives in one file, and Firefox picks the language from the browser.
-See [CONTRIBUTING.md](CONTRIBUTING.md) if you would like to add one.
+The interface ships in English and Russian: every word lives in one file, and Firefox picks the language from the browser itself.
+See [CONTRIBUTING.md](CONTRIBUTING.md) if you would like to add another.

 ### Privacy